Texas ‘magician’ uses quick-change trick to steal nearly $3K from Walmart - NewsBreak

 SEGUIN, Texas (KXAN) — There’s a sleight of hand “magician” stealing money from a Walmart in Texas, the Seguin Police Department said Monday.

 On two occasions, Jan.
 10 and Feb.
-12, police said a man used a “quick-change” scheme to swipe a total of $2,700 from unknowing cashiers at the big-box store.Police: Man dies after dump truck runs red light, collides with pickup in New Braunfels
+12, police said a man used a “quick-change” scheme to swipe a total of $2,700 from unknowing cashiers at the big-box store.Motorist saves choking man, then realizes they know each other

 “Seguin’s next David Blaine made a stop at Walmart for a quick magic show.
 Sadly, only he knew about the performance,” the department posted on its Facebook page.